ASharpPen/Valheim.SpawnThat/README.md

 ## Required global key to spawn.
 Eg. defeated_bonemass
 # Setting type: String
 RequiredGlobalKey =

+## Array of global keys which disable the spawning of this entity if any are detected.
+# Setting type: String
+RequiredNotGlobalKey =

 ## Array (separate by comma) of environments required to spawn in.
 Eg. Misty, Thunderstorm.
 Leave empty to allow all.
 # Setting type: String